kolypto/learning-and-playground/rust/README.md

     // === Lifetimes === //
     // Lifetime: a kind of generic.
 It ensures that references are valid as long as we need them to be.
+    //
     // Every reference has a "lifetime": the scope for which that reference is valid.
     // Most of the time, lifetimes are implicit or inferred.
+    // We only have to annotate lifetimes when the lifetimes of references could be related in a few different ways.

     // The main aim of lifetimes is to prevent "dangling references".

+    // This variable has no value,
-    // Rust has no values.
-But Rust won't let you use this variable unless you initialize it. let r;
+    // but Rust won't let you use this variable unless you initialize it. let r;

     // `x` only lives inside this scope.
-So it we wanted to do `r = &x`, it would fail: `x` doesn't live long enough.
+So it we wanted to do `r = &x`, it would fail:
+    //   `x` doesn't live long enough.
     // `r` lives longer, though, because it's defined in the outer scope.
     {
         let x = 5;
-        r = &x;  // will fail
+        r = &x;  // will fail: > `x` does not live long enough }
-    }
     println!("r: {}", r);

-    // This will not fail:
-    let x = 5;
+    // This will not fail: because `x` lives long enough. let x = 5;
     let r = &x;

     // Let's write a function that returns the longest of two strings.
-    // We don't want it to take ownership, so its parameters are references.
+    // We don't want it to take ownership, so its parameters are references: fn longest1(x: &str, y: &str) -> &str {
+        if x.len() > y.len() { x } else { y }
+    }
+    // This won't compile: > error: expected named lifetime parameter

-    // This won't compile because Rust doesn't know whether the return value referes to `a` or `b`.
+    // because Rust doesn't know whether the return value refers to `a` or `b`.
     // Actually, we don't know either: it's dynamic.
-So the borrow checker won't be able to evaluate lifetimes.
+    // So the borrow checker won't be able to evaluate lifetimes.
-    //      fn longest(a: &str, b: &str) -> &str {

     // We need to add a lifetime annotation that expresses the following constraint:
     // the returned reference will be valid as long as both the parameters are valid.
+    //
     // The lifetime annotations become part of the contract of the function.
     // The returned reference's lifetime will be equal to: the smallest of the lifetimes of `a` and `b` fn longest<'a>(a: &'a str, b: &'a str) -> &'a str {